data-forge/data-forge-js/README.md

 		// do something with the row.
 	}

 There are higher-level ways to extract the rows.
-Under the hood these use enumerators.
+Under the hood these use iterators.
 These force lazy evaluation to complete (like the *toArray* function in LINQ).

 	var arrayOfArrays = dataFrame.toValues();